About Page

 I was born in Sydney and at an early age moved to Bowral.
 Almost every Australian has heard of Bowral, the home of Don Bradman.
 As everyone who knows an iota about cricket will tell you, "The Don," is considered the greatest batsman in the game of cricket.

-Being in Bowral I learnt about the Ashes and Bodyline.
-Bodyline or Leg Theory was a method designed by the English cricket team Captain, Douglas Jardine who asked his fast bowlers to bowl fast balls at Bradman to knock him out of the game.
+Being in Bowral I learnt about The Ashes and Bodyline.
+Bodyline or Leg Theory was a method designed by the English cricket team captain the infamous Douglas Jardine who asked his fast bowlers to bowl short fast balls at Bradman to knock him out of the game.
 Literally.

-And I learnt that Australia was founded as a penal colony for convicts that could no longer be sent to the Americas.
+I also learned that Australia was founded as a penal colony for convicts that could no longer be sent to the Americas.
 Well, no, not really.
 Contrary to popular opinion, "Australia" wasn't founded in 1788.
-Captain Arthur Phillip proclaimed the State of New South Wales as His Majesty's penal colony.
-And it included the entire Eastern half of the continent and New Zealand.
+On 26th January 1788, Captain Arthur Phillip proclaimed the colony of New South Wales.
+It was His Majesty's penal colony.
+The colony of New South Wales, included the entire Eastern half of the continent and New Zealand.
+Australia did not exist in 1788.

 As a child I roamed the bush with my mates.
 In summer played and swam in the quarry on "The Gib".
 Bowral didn't have a swimming pool then.

-In summer I played cricket in the school yard, but was not good enough to be chosen for the team.
+In summer I played cricket in the school yard across the road, but was not good enough to be chosen for the team.
 And like everywhere else in Australia, it was almost impossible to get the bat or ball off the older kids.

-I joined the 1st Bowral Cub Scouts (I had lots of fun gained lots of merit badges, but hated that scratchy blue wool uniform -- too hot in summer and no warmth at 8:30pm in a Bowral winter.)
+I joined the 1st Bowral Scouts as a Cub.
+I had lots of fun gained lots of merit badges, but hated that scratchy blue wool uniform -- too hot in summer and with shorts and short sleeves, no warmth at 8:30pm in a Bowral winter that was getting close to 0c.

 I also played rugby league for Bowral on Saturdays (by age group) and the school by weight division; (5 stone 7lbs and then 6 stone 7lbs ) on Wednesday afternoons.

 I learnt of the ferocity of Rugby League test matches against the Poms.
-It wasn't until I was a bit older I started to play Rugby Union.
+It wasn't until I was 12 I started to play Rugby Union.

-But I also learnt of the horrors of war and military disasters; such as The Somme and Gallipoli in WW1 and of Changi in WW2.
+But I also learnt of the horrors of war and also military disasters; The Somme and Gallipoli in WW1; and the monumental disaster in WW2 that was Singapore, resulting in the POWs of Changi.

-And it always seemed we were off on the other side of the world fighting and England was involved.
+It always seemed Australians were off fighting, often on the other side of the world and England was involved.

 Well, not just England, as a child I didn't quite separate England from the United Kingdom or Great Britain.

-Why was God Save the Queen our National Anthem, including being sung at Cubs every Tuesday night?
-Who remembers We'll DYB, DYB, DYB?
+Why was God Save the Queen our National Anthem?

-(And I remember as a teen when I was baby sitting the next door neighbours kids and fell asleep on the lounge, waking up just before the TV station switched off to the national anthem , "God Save the Queen!")
+I sang it at Cubs every Tuesday night?
+Who remembers DYB, DYB, DYB and DO, DOB, DOB?
+We sang it at school.
+And I remember as a teen when I was baby sitting and would fall asleep on the lounge, waking up just before the TV station switched off to the national anthem, "God Save the Queen!" just before the white static screen.

 Why did our flag have the Union Jack on it?